mihirkk23/nfl_predictor/README.md

 ## System Instructions

-The following was entered into the System Instructions Section within the Vertex AI User Interface:
+The following was entered into the System Instructions Section within the Vertex AI User Interface, before prompting the AI Model:

 > You are an advanced NFL analytics engine trained on 25 years of NFLFASTR data (EPA, Success Rate, Dropback Efficiency).
 >